 So I went back to watch the first season just for kicks and do a review of it as well.
 Anchor Bay Entertainment version so I could watch it at night without turning on the sound too loud (as not to disturb others).
-(Yea, I’m still sore that the new version doesn’t allow for caption to appear.)
+(Yeah, I’m still sore that the new version doesn’t allow for the caption to appear.)

 “21 Jump Street” – The episode that started it all!
 Hanson was so ambitious and so tensed back then!
 Unlike how relaxed he was in the later seasons.
-Can’t blamed him since he was trying to be a model cop – like his father.
+Can’t blame him since he was trying to be a model cop–like his father.
 But his energetic behaviors caused too much troubles for others, not considering he was endangering their lives.
 (Hanson’s latest partner: With these things, you just have to take it as it is.
 If life throws me a lemon, I’ll just make a martini.)
-BUT luckily he gotten another chance.
+BUT luckily he got another chance.
 Doug and Ioki!
 LOL!
 And to make it even better, Capt.
 Jenko was so wacko.
 Hanson was totally overwhelmed.
 Judy got to do the make-over for Hanson.
 What fun!
 And Hanson was in big trouble, messing up so bad with his first job.
 BUT no harm, still some second chances.
 Hanson’s reporting technique was killing them though!
 So funny!
 Jenko and Doug were driven to insanity.
-It was definitely hard to predict that Hanson and Doug would become best of best friends later.
+It was definitely hard to predict that Hanson and Doug would become the best of best friends later.
 It seemed even harder to believe that Hanson would risk his life for Ioki and Doug in the later parts of Season 4.
-Though everyone else was cool in his or her own way but it was hard to see how much they gotten along later on.
+Though everyone else was cool in his or her own way, it was hard to see how much they have gotten along later on.
 But the ending scene sure showed some unification and Hanson finally got used to the whole deal of being an undercover cop in Capt.
 Jenko’s unit.
 Yay!
 Funny!
-And finally he got accepted by everyone, including Doug.
+And finally, he got accepted by everyone, including Doug.
 Final scene with Hanson playing with the band!
 Nice!

-“America, What A Town” – Hanson so passionate about the insurance rates and Doug handing him a tissue after the speech to wipe his sweats from all those enthusiasm, lol.
+“America, What A Town” – Hanson so passionate about the insurance rates and Doug handing him a tissue after the speech to wipe his sweats from all those enthusiasms, lol.
 They were getting along well these days.
 Doug mumbling the # and walking away!
 LOL!
 Judy had to babysit and Harry annoyed the world out of her?
-Doug didn’t get to be backup but had to team up with Hanson to seek out those car deals.
+Doug didn’t get to be back up but had to team up with Hanson to seek out those car deals.
 Harry’s car got fried!
 Poor Harry!
 That was scary, chasing Hanson and Doug down like that!
 But can’t blame him.
 He will be SO dead with his insurance company.
 “They’re running?”
 Hanson nod.
 “They’re running!”
 (LOL) The guys doing their signature pose at the ending scene!

 “Don’t Pet The Teacher” – I didn’t care about the teacher since it was kind of weird in a sense.
 But the comedy continued with the Jump Street team.
 And then I kept pondering if Jeffery Stone was portrayed by Charlie Schlatter.
 I wasn’t really paying attention really since it was a re-watch BUT his voice sounded like Charlie when he appeared.
 Then I kept observing and that Stone guy really looked like Charlie also.
 So?
 A search around and still couldn’t find any information that proves it but I’m quite sure it’s him.
-Somehow toward the ending, I found the teacher somewhat cute so I guess re-watchs to help.
+Somehow toward the ending, I found the teacher somewhat cute so I guess re-watches to help.
 Funny with Harry scolding at the guy and then finding out that the old man was actually the one in charge of the exam!
 LOL!
 That was priceless!

 “My Future’s So Bright, I Gotta Wear Shades” – The intellect crowd aka the high class getting in trouble.
 So fake!
 But anyway, so funny that Doug knew the material and Hanson didn’t.
 Then Doug was more popular than Hanson among the crowd.
 Not a surprise since Doug’s such an easygoing person.
 Hanson’s learning the ropes but he’s not comfortable enough to ease into it like the rest of the team.
 Capt.
 Jenko is so cool!
 LOL!
 “Do I know you?”
 LOL!